The following design and construction projects are currently underway for new or existing Richmond parks and trails:

 Urban Forest Management Strategy

-The public is invited to provide input into the Urban Forest Management Strategy that is currently being developed by the City of Richmond to guide how the City will protect and manage trees on public land.
+In 2017, the public was invited to provide input into the Urban Forest Management Strategy that is currently being developed by the City of Richmond to guide how the City will protect and manage trees on public land.

 Trees and forests provide important benefits for our community's health and well-being.
 The Strategy will give us the vision for what our urban forest will be and will set out principles and targets to make our vision a reality.